TinkerTools/tinker/doc/sphinx/tinker/text/modules.rst

  vertical        decimal value of ASCII code for vertical bar (124) tilde           decimal value of ASCII code for tilde (126)

-**ATMLST Module        local geometry indices for each atom**
+**MODULE ATMLST        bond and angle local geometry indices

 .. code-block:: text

- bndlist         list of the bond numbers involving each atom anglist         list of the angle numbers centered on each atom
+ bndlist         numbers of the bonds involving each atom anglist         numbers of the angles centered on each atom balist          numbers of the bonds comprising each angle

-**ATOMID Module        atomic properties for current atoms**
+**MODULE ATOMID        atomic properties for current atoms

 .. code-block:: text